yvanol/Three.js-visual-tour/README.md

 # Visual-Tour
-A visual tour of a room with threejs
+#A visual tour of a room with threejs
+#Type npm run dev to launch de project